-At Radius Credit Union, our vision is to work together to strengthen our communities and provide the best options for our members to meet their financial needs.
-As we reflect on the year past, we are proud of the accomplishments of Radius Credit Union.
+As we further reflect on the year past, we are proud of the accomplishments of Radius Credit Union.
 While we continue to focus on serving the needs of our members, the economic and business conditions we face have an impact to our Credit Union.
 Despite the challenges we encountered throughout the past year, we were still able to grow our organization, expand the service delivery provided to our members, and find efficiencies that could be reinvested back into our organization for the benefit of our members, and owners.

-We are always proud of our staff as they align with our credit union values and making a difference - once again volunteering more than 2300 hours of their time to projects and initiatives that make the communities we live in even better.
+We are always proud of our staff as they align with our credit union values and making a difference - once again volunteering more than 2200 hours of their time to projects and initiatives that make the communities we live in even better.
 Initiatives that we are involved in and invest in are those that members of our communities come to us and say there is a need for.

-As we look to 2019, our mission continues to be building relationships with you, supporting our communities and providing financial solutions so that Radius Credit Union is the first and best option to meet your financial needs.
+As we look to 2020, our mission continues to be building relationships with you, supporting our communities and providing financial solutions so that Radius Credit Union is the first and best option to meet your financial needs.

-Thank you for attending tonight and for your continued support of your local credit union!
+Thank you for your continued support of your local credit union!